 - Salt and pepper

 - 2 ounces mozzarella cheese, diced into ½ inch pieces

 - Heat 1 ½ tablespoons olive oil in a medium saucepan over medium heat.
 Add the onion and garlic and cook a few minutes until softened.
 Add the rice and stir until coated with the oil.
 Turn the heat up to high and add the wine.
 Cook until wine is almost completely reduced.
 Add the chicken stock and bring to a boil.
 Reduce to a simmer and cover.
 Cook until rice is cooked through, about 45 minutes.
 Stir in the spinach and Parmesan cheese.
 Season the mixture with salt and pepper to taste.
 Transfer the rice to a bowl and refrigerate a few hours or overnight.
 When the rice is cool, stir in the egg.

-- Form the rice mixture into medium sized balls, enclosing a cube of mozzarella in the center of each one.
+- Form the rice mixture into about 12 medium sized balls, enclosing a cube of mozzarella in the center of each one.
 Roll each ball in the breadcrumbs, coating the entire surface.